 Best and worst U.S. domicile states for American nomads

 For American nomads, choosing the right state to keep as your domicile is essential to minimizing tax obligations and ensuring compliance.
-A carefully selected domicile can save you thousands of dollars each year and simplify bureaucratic headaches.
+Establishing domicile in a carefully selected state can save you thousands of dollars each year and simplify bureaucratic headaches.

 Key factors: